 How To Use Car Battery Charger Effectively?

 Your car battery is the ‘life-giver’ of your car.
 It starts the ignition of your car engine and runs other electrical equipment like lights, A/C, etc. It needs to be in fully charged condition.
-Usually, your car battery is charged by the alternator of your car, when it runs.
-But due to different reasons, the charge comes down and needs to be connected to a charger for recharging.
+Usually, your car battery is charged by the alternator when it runs.
+But for different reasons, the charge came down and needs to be connected to a charger for recharging.
 It is, therefore, essential for you to know how to use car battery charger.

 Step 1: Know Your Battery Specification